-There is one historic attraction that most people know about and we almost felt duty-bound to go and see it to take photos of it.
+In Izmir, there is one historic attraction that most people know about.
+We almost felt duty-bound to go and see it to take photos of it.
 Izmir Saat Kulesi (Izmir Clock Tower) is the symbol of the city and arguably its most famous sight.
-We felt we couldn’t ignore it, and so, we went off in search of it.
+We felt we couldn’t ignore it, and so, we went off in search of it…

 Tourist attractions of Izmir…

 ..unlike Istanbul, there is not a lot that immediately jumps to mind when planning a trip to Izmir.
 However, we were there for six days.
 But, thanks to the tips given to us by a couple of Turkish friends, we more than occupied our time.
 And, in doing so, completely fell for the city of Izmir!

 We didn’t have to look far.
 A gentle stroll along Izmir’s refreshingly breezy seafront from our apartment in Alsancak and, half an hour later, we came across Konak Square and the clock tower centrepiece.
 Built in the early 1900s during the Ottoman period, it’s an ornate construction that in days gone by would have commanded attention.
 But when you view it from the sea, it almost gets lost in the mix of modern buildings that surround it.

 But that’s what we loved about Izmir.
 It’s what we love about cities.
 A mix of the historic and the modern.

 And sometimes, it’s a happy mix.
 Other times, you can only stop and stare and let the mind boggle as to why someone thought it was a good idea to locate that particular building in that particular place.

 And so it is with Izmir’s saat kulesi.
 It faces the sea and stands proudly in the centre of Konak Square.
 Quite a sight when you look at it with the sea as your backdrop.